kalibani/web3.0-App/README.md

 ## Introduction

-This is a repository for application that using Web 3.0 methodologies, Solidity and Metamask
+Krypt - Send Crypto across the world, this application using Web 3.0 methodologies, Solidity and Metamask

 ## Usage